-A process, therefore that can be accessed, analyzed and tested by everyone, because is not kept secret.
+A process that can be accessed, analyzed and tested by everyone, because it is not kept secret.
 A process that does not base its strength exclusively on secrecy.
-Actually it requires just only a small component to be kept secret.
+Actually it requires just a small component to be kept secret.

 This component should be created quickly and easily.
 Knowledge of this component will make it possible to access the protected information.

 It sounds like a complicated thing.
 Do we really need it?

 The problem lies in the fact that communication channels are not secure.
 Information ride on routes that we cannot protect.
 Anyone listening on the channel can access such data, read it, edit it, and more. there are many illicit practices.